Anora: Critical response

 Sight and Sound named Anora the second-best film of 2024, and Film Comment named it one of the ten best.
-In 2025, Collider ranked the film at number 36 on its list of "The 40 Best Movies of the 2020s", with Jeremy Urquhart terming it "something of a modern classic".
+In 2025, Collider named Anora the 36th-best movie of the 2020s, with Jeremy Urquhart calling it "something of a modern classic".
 Anora was praised by many filmmakers and actors.
-In March 2025, IndieWire ranked it at number 46 on its list of "The 47 Best Romance Movies of the 21st Century," with Wilson Chapman calling it "exactly the type of love affair only he [Baker] could write: funny, lewd, sexy, tempered by class and financial considerations, and ultimately quite tragic and brutally real."
-IndieWire also ranked the film at number 34 on its list of "The 100 Best Movies of the 2020s (So Far)" in June 2025.
-It was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century", finishing at number 141.
+In March 2025, IndieWire named it the 46th-best romance film of the century, with Wilson Chapman calling it "exactly the type of love affair only he [Baker] could write: funny, lewd, sexy, tempered by class and financial considerations, and ultimately quite tragic and brutally real."
+IndieWire also ranked it the 34th-best film of the decade so far in June 2025.
+Readers of The New York Times voted it the 14th-best film of the 21st century.

-However, one commentator, Russian-Jewish screenwriter Mikhail Idov, found it difficult to reconcile support for the film, given the ongoing Russian invasion of Ukraine; he commented in the New York Times on February 27, 2025, "Its Oscar nominations, especially the best supporting actor one for Yura Borisov, have been touted by some as a national victory in Russia.
+The Russian-Jewish screenwriter Mikhail Idov, found it difficult to reconcile support for Anora, given the ongoing Russian invasion of Ukraine; he commented in the New York Times on February 27, 2025, "Its Oscar nominations, especially the best supporting actor one for Yura Borisov, have been touted by some as a national victory in Russia.
 Which puts me in the unsettling position of being in some truly terrible company in cheering for it."